Orange-OpenSource/mod_dup/README.md

 Before duplication, all defined substitutions are applied to the incoming request.
 To minimize resource usage, mod_dup adapts to the amount of incoming by adjusting its number of threads.
 If maximum thresholds are reached, requests are dropped.
-In other words, mod_dup is built to guarantee a low system impact by sacrifizing the reliability of duplications.
+In other words, mod_dup is built to guarantee a low system impact by sacrificing the reliability of duplications.
 However, by using a high number of maximum threads, request dropping can be avoided and system impact raised. mod_dup periodically emits log messages containing metrics such as the number of dropped requests.